Roman Polanski: Wanted and Desired

 Roman Polanski: Wanted and Desired is a 2008 documentary film directed by Marina Zenovich.
 It concerns film director Roman Polanski and his sexual abuse case.

-Plot
+Premise

 It examines the events that led to Polanski fleeing the United States after being embroiled in a controversial trial, and his unstable reunion with his adopted country.
 A follow-up to the film, also directed by Zenovich, titled Roman Polanski: Odd Man Out was released on 26 March 2013, detailing Polanski's successful legal battle to avoid extradition to the US, a battle that took place after Roman Polanski: Wanted and Desired came out.